dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

 `d` in _L_ then it has the default value `d` in _L2_ as well.

 - An initializing formal parameter *(e.g., `T this.x`)* is copied from _L_
-  to _L2_, along with the default value, if any, and is otherwise unchanged.
+  to _L2_, with no changes.
-- A super parameter is copied from _L_ to _L2_ along with the default value, if any, and is otherwise unchanged.
+- A super parameter is copied from _L_ to _L2_ any, with no changes.
 - A formal parameter which is not covered by the previous two cases and which does not have the modifier `var` or the modifier `final` is copied unchanged from _L_ to _L2_ *(this is a plain, non-declaring parameter)*.
-- Otherwise, a formal parameter (named or positional) of the form `var T p` or `final T p` where `T` is a type and `p` is an identifier is replaced in _L2_ by `this.p`, along with its default value, if any.
+- Otherwise, it is a declaring parameter.
+A formal parameter (named or positional) of the form `var T p` or `final T p` where `T` is a type and `p` is an identifier is replaced in _L2_ by `this.p`, along with its default value, if any.
+The same is done in the case where the formal parameter has the form `var p` or `final p`, and `T` is the declared type of `p` which was obtained by inference.
 If the parameter has the modifier `var` and _D_ is an extension type declaration then a compile-time error occurs.
-Otherwise, a semantic instance variable declaration corresponding to the syntax `T p;` or `final T p;` is added to _D2_.
-It includes the modifier `final` if the parameter in _L_ has the modifier `final` and _D_ is not an `extension type` decaration; if _D_ is an `extension type` declaration then the name of `p` specifies the name of the representation variable.
+Otherwise, if _D_ is not an extension type declaration, a semantic instance variable declaration corresponding to the syntax `T p;` or `final T p;` is added to _D2_.
+It includes the modifier `final` if and only if the parameter in _L_ has the modifier `final` and _D_ is not an `extension type` decaration.
+Otherwise, if _D_ is an `extension type` declaration then the name of `p` specifies the name of the representation variable.
 In all cases, if `p` has the modifier `covariant` then this modifier is removed from the parameter in _L2_, and it is added to the instance variable declaration named `p`.

-If there is an initializer list following the formal parameter list _L_ then _k2_ has an initializer list with the same elements in the same order.
+If there is a primary constructor body part that contains an initializer list then _k2_ has an initializer list with the same elements in the same order.
+If that body part has a function body then _k2_ has the same function body.

 Finally, _k2_ is added to _D2_, and _D_ is replaced by _D2_.